 Phase One: The Selected Offeror must work with the Commission to determine how Barbara Johns will be memorialized in the statue.
 This includes at what age Barbara Johns will be depicted, which pose, what clothing she is wearing, props, etc. It will also involve preliminary design of the statue’s pedestal which may be subcontracted to ensure engineering certification to design and safety standards.
 This first phase will be the most important because the design of the statue and pedestal will be determined.

-Phase Two: The Selected Offeror will create a 24” – 36” maquette and photographs of the maquette from all four sides along with the proposed dimensions of the completed statue.
-The photographs will be submitted for review by the Commission first.
+Phase Two: The Selected Offeror’s 24” – 36” maquette and photographs of the maquette from all four sides along with the proposed dimensions of the completed statue,will be submitted for review by the Commission first.
 After the photographs are reviewed, the maquette with photos must be submitted for review and approval, in formats prescribed by the Architect of the Capitol, by the Commission and the Joint Committee on the Library.

 Phase Three: The Selected Offeror will create a full-size clay maquette and pedestal design, including the proposed inscriptions.
 As at Phase Two, the Selected Offeror must also produce photographs of the maquette from all four sides, dimensions, and engineering drawings of the pedestal, the anticipated weight of the completed statue and pedestal, and the text of any proposed inscription.
 This must be submitted for review and approval by the Commission and the Joint Committee on the Library.
 Any structural, safety, and design concerns raised by the Secretary, the Committee, the Selected Offeror, the Joint Committee, the Architect of the Capitol, or any other party to the contract and process must be addressed before proceeding to Phase Four.